FAQ

 Q: I have found some pictures you might want to post.

 A: With a few exceptions (which is whenever I urgently need an image to illustrate an article) I only post images with the explicit consent of the copyright owner.
-I have thousands of images resting on my hard drive which I don't show because I simply can't tell where they came from.
+I have thousands of images resting on my hard drive that I don't show because I simply can't tell where they came from.
 So please don't send me any pictures without being authorized to distribute them, and never send me pictures of unknown origin - well, unless it is something exciting and new.

 Q: May I ask you to remove from the site the pictures (or the text) that I sent to you?